DexterHuang/CyberCodeOnline/contribution/mobile/en/tutorial/calibration.md

 ##  Trade / Sell Calibrated Gear
-Players can't trade / sell their calibrated gear.
-To trade / sell related gear, players need to **Reset** the calibrated gear by using **Factory Reset Shard** (that can be found on Scavenge or Market).
+Calibrated gear cannot be traded or sold, but players can **Reset** it using a **Factory Reset Shard**, which can be found on Scavenge or Market, to enable trading or selling of related gear.